contyk/mlck/README.md

 All users are identified as `<nick>!<id>@alik.cz`, where `id` is Alík's unique string ID, as opposed to the numerical ones.

+All connections must be registered using the standard `PASS`, `NICK` & `USER` sequence.  `ERR_NOTREGISTERED` or `ERR_ALREADYREGISTERED` are returned if the order is not respected.

 In general, the server aims to be fully compatible with [RFC 2812](https://tools.ietf.org/html/rfc2812#section-3.2.1), with some modern extensions.
 However, not all commands or options are fully supported as not all of them make sense in the context of this workload.

+Malíček `system` messages are translated into IRC messages where applicable.
+If it's not possible, they're sent to the channel or user, by the `*` IRC user.
+Additionally, upon joining a channel, the `*` user sends the visible room message backlog to the channel.
+While it is theoretically possible to send those as regular `PRIVMSG` messages, not all clients accept these before receiving the `JOIN` confirmation.
+Sending them after would be misleading and the timestamps would get mangled.

 ## Configuration

 Currently hardcoded.
+Everything's hardcoded.
+Really.

-## Supported commands
+## Commands

 ### `NICK`

 Supported and required to register the connection.
-Further nickname changes are not allowed and return an error.
+Further nickname changes are not allowed and return the `ERR_ALREADYREGISTERED` error.

 ### `USER`